dipto0321/project-react-calculator/milestones/MILESTONE_4.md

     - The `calculate` method should accept a calculator data object and a button name as arguments.
     - The calculator data object should contain three properties: `total`, `next` and `operation`.
     - This method should use the buttonName argument to mutate the calculator's data object and return its modified version.
 For instance if `buttonName == "+/-"`, it should multiply `total` and `next` by `-1` to make it negative or positive.
+    - Implement any number can not divided by zero calculation.
+It should return an error message which will display in the calculator.

 3. Implement the `operate.js` module
     - It should import the `big.js` module from the corresponding npm package.
     - It should implement one default function named `operate`.